Zahra (name)

 Zahra (Arabic: زهراء) is a female given name and surname.
-The root of this name comes from a religious background.
-It represents a woman who is respectful in Islam.

-Among Arabs, the name became popularized as a result of being the name of Muhammad’s daughter, Fatimah al-Zahra.
+It became popular as the name of Muhammad’s daughter, Fatimah al-Zahra.

-The name was also popularized by the Arab empire's influence in the Indian subcontinent, respectively.
+The name was also popularized by Muslim influence in the Indian subcontinent.
 Zahra is also used as a surname, particularly in Malta.

-The names are may be transliterated in various ways, such as Zehra in Turkish language, Zahra(h), Zara, Zuhra, Zahraa and Zohrah.
+It may be transliterated in several ways, including Zehra in Turkish, Zahra(h), Zara, Zuhra, Zahraa and Zohrah.

-In the Balkans, the Ottoman Empire expanded the use of this name to countries like Albania, Kosovo and Bosnia and Herzegovina.
-The is popular among Bosniaks in the former Yugoslav nations and it is written as Zehra with one of the most famous bearers in the region being Zehra Deović.
-Recently, the name has become popular once again in the form of Zara, becoming one of the most popular girls' names in Bosnia and Herzegovina.
+Its popularity in the Ottoman Empire made it common in countries like Albania, Kosovo and Bosnia and Herzegovina.
+It is popular among Bosniaks among whom it is written as Zehra.
+The form Zara has gained recent popularity in Bosnia and Herzegovina.